This document describes and defines the on-disk database file format used by SQLite.

 The foregoing text describes low-level aspects of the SQLite file format.
 The b-tree mechanism provides a powerful and efficient means of accessing a large data set.
 This section will describe how the low-level b-tree layer is used to implement higher-level SQL capabilities.

-The content of a table b-tree leaf page and the key of any index b-tree page was characterized above as an arbitrary sequence of bytes.
+The data for a table b-tree leaf page and the key of an index b-tree page was characterized above as an arbitrary sequence of bytes.
 The prior discussion mentioned one key being less than another, but did not define what "less than" meant.
 The current section will address these omissions.

-Payload, either table content or index keys, is always in the "record format".
+Payload, either table b-tree data or index b-tree keys, is always in the "record format".
 The record format defines a sequence of values corresponding to columns in a table or index.
 The record format specifies the number of columns, the datatype of each column, and the content of each column.

 A record contains a header and a body, in that order.
 The header begins with a single varint which determines the total number of bytes in the header.
 The varint value is the size of the header in bytes including the size varint itself.
 Following the size varint are one or more additional varints, one per column.
 These additional varints are called "serial type" numbers and determine the datatype of each column, according to the following chart:

 |1||1||8-bit twos-complement integer|

 |2||2||Big-endian 16-bit twos-complement integer|

 |8||0||Integer constant 0.
 Only available for schema format 4 and higher.|

 |9||0||Integer constant 1.
 Only available for schema format 4 and higher.|